tinybirdco/use-case-examples/change_ttl/README.md

 0,4
 ```

+The case of the TTL is a bit special since the TTL does not apply instantly.
+We've added a 5s extra time to wait for the TTL to apply.
+If it fails, it might be needed to re-run again.
+With the current flow, it's not possible to trigger a TTL change on purpose.

-6. Commit the changes and open a new Pull Request.
+5. Commit the changes and open a new Pull Request.